mfaani/mfaani/content/posts/devtools/Optimizing App Size/How Does The Linker Help Reduce app Size/index.md

 # Questions

 ### When does the linker finish/stop?
 As soon as they're no longer any undefined symbols.
+The linker is much like fixing a puzzle.
+You start with a piece, its edges need other pieces to complete.
+You keep on adding more pieces.
+You stop when the last piece is added.
+Since there's nothing more to add.
+(Linker) Errors may arise if:
+- A piece of the puzzle is missing
+- You have two identical pieces for a single position in the puzzle.

 ### How are the compiler and linker different?
 The compiler needs to know what the other symbols are in order to compile code that uses them.